dghubble/sessions/README.md

 * Each `Session` provides `Save` and `Destroy` convenience methods.
 * Provides `CookieStore` for managing client-side secure cookies.
 * Extensible for custom session database backends.
-* No `gorilla/context` dependency.
-No need for contexts.
-No need to wrap handlers in `context.ClearHandler`.

 ### Differences from gorilla/sessions

 * Gorilla stores a context map of Requests to Sessions to abstract multiple sessions. `dghubble/sessions` provides individual sessions, leaving multiple sessions to a `multisessions` package.
 No Registry is needed.
+* Gorilla has a depedency on `gorilla/context`, a non-standard context.
-* Gorilla requires `gorilla/context` so all handlers must be wrapped in `context.ClearHandler` to avoid memory leaks.
+* Gorilla requires all handlers be wrapped in `context.ClearHandler` to avoid memory leaks.
 * Gorilla's `Store` interface is surprising. `New` and `Get` can both possibly return a new session, a field check is needed.
 Some use cases expect developers to [ignore an error](https://github.com/gorilla/sessions/blob/master/doc.go#L32). `Destroy` isn't provided.

 ## License